alwaysbegrowing/dapplingAnalytics/packages/web/README.md

 ## Overview

-`dappling-analytics` is a fork of `@vercel/analytics` that allows you to track page views and custom events in your Next.js app or any other website that is deployed on dAppling.
+`dappling-analytics` is a fork of `@vercel/analytics` that allows you to track page views and users in your Next.js app or any other website that is deployed on dAppling.

 All page views are automatically tracked in your app.